OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 [2] Uncompress our Epi-3 training negatives:

-Run the command: `tar -zxcf ance-tele_msmarco_tokenized-train-data.tar.gz`.
+Run the command: `tar -zxvf ance-tele_msmarco_tokenized-train-data.tar.gz`.
 The uncompressed folder contains 12 sub-files {split00-11.hn.json}.
 The format of each file is as follows:
 ```
 {
   "query": [train-query tokenized ids],